coderhead42/EdgeEnhancement/README.md

 GUI
 ===============

-Gui for the above procedure is
+Gui for the above procedure is made in Matlab.
+It allows the user to adjust the amount of the filters applied in each step of the procedure.